-Florida Electric Reliability/Modernization Pilot Program: In July 2017, FPU's electric division filed a petition with the Florida PSC requesting approval to include \$15.2 million of certain capital project expenditures in its rate base and to adjust its base rates accordingly.
-These expenditures are designed to improve the stability and safety of the electric system, while enhancing the capability of FPU's electrical grid.
-An interconnection project with FPL, which enables FPU to mitigate fuel costs for its electric customers, was included in the \$15.2 million capital project expenditures.
+Florida Electric Reliability/Modernization Pilot Program: In July 2017, our Florida electric operations filed a petition with the Florida PSC requesting approval to include \$15.2 million of certain capital project expenditures in its rate base and to adjust its base rates accordingly.
+These expenditures are designed to improve the stability and safety of the electric system, while enhancing the capability of our electrical grid.
+An interconnection project with FPL, which enables us to mitigate fuel costs for our electric customers, was included in the \$15.2 million capital project expenditures.
 In December 2017, the Florida PSC approved this petition, effective January 1, 2018.
 The settlement agreement prescribed the methodology for adjusting the new rates based on the lower federal income tax rate and the process and methodology regarding the refund of deferred income taxes, reclassified as a regulatory liability, as a result of the TCJA.
-We have established a regulatory liability to reflect the impacts of the changes in the federal corporate income tax rate in compliance with the settlement agreement.
+We have established a regulatory liability to reflect the impacts of the changes in the federal corporate income tax rate in compliance with the settlement.

-Electric Limited Proceeding-Storm Recovery: In February 2018, FPU's electric division filed a petition with the Florida PSC, requesting recovery of incremental storm restoration costs related to several hurricanes and tropical storms, along with the replenishment of FPU's storm reserve to its prestorm level of \$1.5 million.
-As a result of these hurricanes and tropical storms, FPU's storm reserve was depleted and is currently at a deficit of \$779,000.
-FPU is requesting approval of a surcharge of \$1.82 per kilowatt per hour for two years to recover and replenish storm-related costs.
-At this time, no date for approval of this petition has been scheduled by the Florida PSC.
+Electric Limited Proceeding-Storm Recovery: In February 2018, our Florida electric operations filed a petition with the Florida PSC, requesting recovery of incremental storm restoration costs related to several hurricanes and tropical storms, along with the replenishment of storm reserve to its pre-storm level of \$1.5 million.
+As a result of these hurricanes and tropical storms, our Florida electric operation's storm reserve was depleted and is currently at a deficit of \$779,000.
+We have requested approval of a surcharge of \$1.82 per kilowatt per hour for two years to recover and replenish storm-related costs.
+This matter is scheduled for review at the Florida PSC's meeting in the fourth quarter of 2018.

-Effect of the TCJA on ratepayers: The Office of Public Counsel filed a petition requesting that the Florida PSC establish a general docket to investigate and adjust rates for all investor-owned utilities related to the passage of the TCJA.
+Effect of the TCJA on customers: The Office of Public Counsel filed a petition requesting that the Florida PSC establish a general docket to investigate and adjust rates for all investor-owned utilities related to the passage of the TCJA.
 The Florida PSC issued a Memorandum with a recommendation that, if utilities do not agree to a January 1, 2018 effective date, then the effective date should be February 6, 2018.
 On January 30, 2018, the Florida PSC scheduled informal meetings between its staff and interested persons to discuss the impact of the TCJA.
-Hearings for Florida's electric utilities are tentatively scheduled for the first quarter of 2019 and hearings for the natural gas utilities are tentatively scheduled for the fourth quarter of 2018.
+Hearings for Florida's electric utilities are tentatively scheduled for the first quarter of 2019, and hearings for the natural gas utilities are tentatively scheduled for the fourth quarter of 2018.

-In December 2017, the Florida PSC issued an order regarding the limited proceeding for FPU's electric division, which prescribes the applicability, timing and treatment of the implications of the TCJA, as discussed above.
-In June, each of our Florida natural gas operations filed a petition and testimony in support of the disposition of the impacts created by the TCJA.
-We believe that the ultimate impact of the TCJA on rates charged by FPU's electric division and our Florida natural gas operations will not have a material effect on our financial position or results of operations.
+In December 2017, the Florida PSC issued an order regarding the limited proceeding for our Florida electric operations, which prescribes the applicability, timing and treatment of the impacts of the TCJA, as discussed above.
+In June, our

+Florida natural gas operations filed petitions and testimony in support of the disposition of the impacts created by the TCJA.
+We believe that the reduction in rates charged by our Florida electric and natural gas operations because of the lower federal income taxes resulting from the TCJA will not have a material effect on our financial position or results of operations, because the reduction is offset by an equal reduction in income tax expense.